Peggle 2: Downloadable content and updatesPeggle 2 for Xbox One and PlayStation 4 feature downloadable content (DLC). The duel mode was added by PopCap via a free update.

+Reception

-Critical reception
+Critical response

 In general, critics positively covered Peggle 2 but criticized its lack of significantly new aspects, with Game Informer journalist Andrew Reiner describing it as "more like a level pack than a true sequel".
 In terms of gameplay, IGN critic Ryan Caffrey found it just as good as the previous Peggle games but was a bit dismayed with the levels not having as many "crazy gimmicks and wild themes".
-In a favorable review, Game Revolution found Peggle 2 the wrong type of game for its console-launch price: "Replaying boards over and over again for the perfect score or binging through the entire campaign of puzzles in one sitting can leave you feeling numb to PopCap’s incessant celebration."
-Eurogamer's Christian Donlan and GameZone's Mike Splechta noted frame-rate issues, Splechta also panning the game's Kinect mode was criticized by for being "rather pointless".
+In a favorable review, Game Revolution found Peggle 2 the wrong type of game for its console-launch price: "Replaying boards over and over again for the perfect score or binging through the entire campaign of puzzles in one sitting can leave you feeling numb to PopCap's incessant celebration."
+Eurogamer's Christian Donlan and GameZone's Mike Splechta noted frame-rate issues, Splechta also panning the game's Kinect mode which was criticized for being "rather pointless".

 The board challenges and trial levels were praised for their difficulty and adding replay value and variety to Peggle 2.
-Game Revolution stated it made the game "an excellent chaser for Xbox One’s more hardcore experiences", and Edge found the trial levels "a delightful change of pace: you know there’s a solution, that what it tells you to do is possible, and as such they require a lot more thought than the fire-and-forget nature of traditional Peggle".
+Game Revolution stated it made the game "an excellent chaser for Xbox One's more hardcore experiences", and Edge found the trial levels "a delightful change of pace: you know there's a solution, that what it tells you to do is possible, and as such they require a lot more thought than the fire-and-forget nature of traditional Peggle".
 The multiplayer mode was well-received but also faulted by reviewers for its sparsity, lagging issues, and (most commonly) not allowing local play.
 Caffrey disliked the removal of the two-player Duel mode of the previous games, and Reiner criticized the multiplayer mode for occasionally dropping the player in the middle of online rounds where he's "forced to play the majority of the game in a losing position until a new one starts".
 The automatic saving of clips of shots in the Xbox One was heavily criticized for overdriving the GameDVR system.
 Caffrey described the PlayStation 4 port as better than the Xbox One version for having less overscan issues and a manual clip-saving feature, where the automatic saving of clips in the Xbox One version overdrove the GameDVR system; in addition, he appreciated the game's use of the DualShock 4's light bar for being "very much in the spirit of Peggle's joyous attitude."